-This function facilitates the assurance of a good welding quality by setting max. and min. values for wirefeed / current or voltage.
+This function facilitates the assurance of a good welding quality by setting the max. and min. values for wire feed / current or voltage.
 The limits can be saved in the first 5 memory positions of the welding data memory.

-- Activation of limits performed in the configuration menu.
+- Activating limits from the configuration menu.